EeveeInGaa/myRepository/README.md

 - thrilled to work with [qupaya](https://github.com/qupaya)! 😻

-- want to exchange with other developers 🙌🏻
+- focus on Fronend Development and UX/UI Design 🌷

+- love to plan things and create lists 🌱

 - always thrilled to learn new and challenging things ✨

-- big visions with code (apps that make everyones life easier) 🌱
+- big visions with code (apps that make everyones life easier) 🪽